How to write an out-of-network script

 Explaining open access to out-of-network benefits

 Before you say a word about it to patients, though, you’re going to have to write scripts, role play them and then rewrite again.
 Write, role play, repeat.
 The repetition will help ensure you get through the crucial window of opportunity without losing a large chunk of patients.
-And here’s where it’s important to note:
+And here’s where it’s important to note something.

 Script templates for out-of-network ECPs